-Full name Short Validity + Use Description Endpoint Name ep Unicode RLA Name of the endpoint Lifetime lt 60-4294967295 R Lifetime of the registration in seconds Sector d Unicode RLA Sector to which this endpoint belongs Registration Base URI base URI RLA The scheme, address and port and path at which this server is available Page page Integer L Used for pagination Count count Integer L Used for pagination Endpoint et Section 9.3.1 RLA Semantic type of the Type + + endpoint (see Section 9.4)
+Full name Short Validity Use Description Endpoint Name ер Unicode RLA Name of the endpoint Lifetime lt 1-4294967295 R Lifetime of the registration in seconds Sector d Unicode RLA Sector to which this endpoint belongs Registration Base URI base URI RLA The scheme, address and port and path at which this server is available Page page Integer L Used for pagination Count count Integer L Used for pagination Endpoint Type et Section 9.3.1 RLA Semantic type of the endpoint (see Section 9.4 )

-Table 2: RD Parameters
+Table 3: RD Parameters

 (Short: Short name used in query parameters or target attributes.
-Validity: Unicode = 63 Bytes of UTF-8 encoded Unicode, with no control characters as per Section 5.
+Validity: Unicode\ = 63 Bytes of UTF-8 encoded Unicode, with no control characters as per Section 5.
 Use: R = used at registration, L = used at lookup, A = expressed in target attribute

 The descriptions for the options defined in this document are only summarized here.
 To which registrations they apply and when they are to be shown is described in the respective sections of this document.
+All their reference documentation entries point to this document.

 The IANA policy for future additions to the sub-registry is "Expert Review" as described in [RFC8126].
-The evaluation should consider formal criteria, duplication of functionality (Is the new entry redundant with an existing one?), topical suitability (E.g. is the described property actually a property of the endpoint and not a property of a particular resource, in which case it should go into the payload of the registration and need not be registered?), and the potential for conflict with commonly used target attributes (For example, "if" could be used as a parameter for conditional registration if it were not to be used in lookup or attributes, but would make a bad parameter for lookup, because a resource lookup with an "if" query parameter could ambiguously filter by the registered endpoint property or the [RFC6690] target attribute).
-It is expected that the registry will receive between 5 and 50 registrations in total over the next years.
+The evaluation should consider formal criteria, duplication of functionality (Is the new entry redundant with an existing one?), topical suitability (E.g. is the described property actually a property of the endpoint and not a property of a particular resource, in which case it should go into the payload of the registration and need not be registered?), and the potential for conflict with commonly used target attributes (For example, if could be used as a parameter for conditional registration if it were not to be used in lookup or attributes, but would make a bad parameter for lookup, because a resource lookup with an if query parameter could ambiguously filter by the registered endpoint property or the [RFC6690] target attribute).